rara64/windows-mixed-reality-cable/README.md

 ![](https://github.com/rara64/windows-mixed-reality-usb-c/blob/main/img/cable-replacement.jpg)

 I created the plug extender and the corresponding PCB with USB and HDMI ports.
 Both seem to be functional, but don't fully work with the headset - I get a weird pattern on the headset display.
 My headsets for testing seem to be broken.
-PCB designs are available to download, but so far remain untested.
+PCB designs are available to download, but so far remain non-functional.
 [More here](https://github.com/rara64/windows-mixed-reality-usb-c)